DangerCove/dangercove.com/timeless.markdown

 ## Timeless

 I’m working on a more natural way of getting the most out of my day: it’s an app called Timeless.
-At its core it gives me a generic sense of what part of the day I’m in: morning, lunch time, noon etc.
+At its core it gives you a generic sense of what part of the day you’re in: morning, lunch time, noon etc.

-Instead of breaking concentration or induce stress it lets me continue working when I’m still in the time bracket I’m expecting to get stuff done.
-Then, in a glance, it lets me know that I’ve entered a new part of the day.
-If it’s between 12pm and 2pm I should probably get lunch.
+Instead of breaking concentration or induce stress it lets you continue working when you're still in the time range you're expecting to get stuff done.
+Then, in a glance, it lets you know that you’ve entered a new part of the day.
+If it’s between 12pm and 2pm you should probably get lunch.

-There’s no notification to ‘get lunch now’, just a hint that when I’m ready I should probably go grab something to eat.
+There’s no notification to ‘get lunch now’, just a hint that when you're ready you should probably go grab something to eat.

-Even when combined with more urgent interruptions, like water breaks, it allows me to comfortably get back to work.
-I don’t feel any pressure or hesitance because of how much time I have left in the day.
+Even when combined with more urgent interruptions, like water breaks, it allows you to comfortably get back to work.
+Avoiding any pressure or hesitance because of how much time you've have left in the day.

 ## Beta sign-up